 - Two hundred and nineteen total flooring apprenticeship sign-ups between July and the end of October.

 - There has also been 58 flooring business that are new to training sign-up apprentices with BCITO.

-The NAG were advised that the BCITO the review of the flooring qualifications has concluded with a new suite of qualifications being approved by NZQA.
+The NAG was advised that the review of the flooring qualifications has concluded with a new suite of qualifications being approved by NZQA.
 We are currently working on the review of programmes, standards and supporting materials with a view to having the qualification open to enrolments in 2021.
 The National Certificate Qualification will be replaced by the:

 - New Zealand Certificate in Carpet and Resilient Flooring Installation (Level 4) with strands in Conventional Carpet, Bonded Carpet, Commercial Resilient, and Residential Resilient.